-- The process includes a website strategy/planning phase – so you can make sure your website is created for the purpose of helping your business grow.
+- The process includes a website strategy and/or planning phase – so you can make sure your website is created for the purpose of helping your business grow.
 (Your website should not just look pretty!
 Make it work for you and your business.)

 Project Inquiry & Booking

-- The first step is to fill out my Project Inquiry Form.
-This lets me know your project needs, timeline and budget.
+- The first step is to select the website design package that fits your website needs, timeline and budget.

 - Following our phone call, I will send you a proposal and contract for you to accept and sign.
 And you’ll pay your deposit to reserve your spot in my schedule.
 I work with a limited number of clients at a time because I believe in making each client feel that they are taken care of.

-- I offer 2 weeks of minor website updates after your website goes live.
-During this time I will also create a custom Website User Manual for you.
-And if you need additional assistance from me after those 2 weeks, I do offer ongoing website maintenance services.
+I provide you with 2 weeks of website updates and email support for any questions you have after your website launches.
+If you need additional assistance from me after those 2 weeks, I do offer ongoing website maintenance services.

 Looking for a beautiful website that gets your business RESULTS?